 After you have cut your pieces of fabric, you can hand sew them together using a needle and thread or sewing machine, ensuring that the seams are even.
 Once the fabric comes together to make a cover for the foam and batting, much like a pillow case, decide how you want to fasten the cover.
 This can be done by sewing in a zipper or Velcro, to secure the fabric to the foam cushion.

 Once everything has been stitched together, simply slip the foam and batting from the old cushion into the new fabric, secure it and voila!
 You have brand new cushions ready to freshen up your outdoor living area!

 Reupholster With Phifer Outdoor Fabric

 So now that you have all the steps on how to reupholster your cushions, the only step left is to decide on which fabric you want to use.
 Luckily, the Outdoor Fabric Visualizer is a great way to play with color scheme and experiment with textures to get an idea of how your vision will come together.
+Check out some of our other collection pages as well, such as Looking Glass: Casual Cool, for more inspiration as you are selecting the perfect fabric.
 When you find the perfect hue and pattern, shop our selection of outdoor fabric and get started today.

 If you have any questions or need more guidance, Phifer is here to help.
 Get in touch with us!
 We’re always happy to answer your questions over the phone, email or live chat!